 Fagg's unique double-hundreds

-Kent's 23-year-old Arthur Fagg became the only man in history to score two double-centuries in a first-class match when he cracked 202 not out in two hours and 50 minutes against Essex in Colchester.
+Kent's 23-year-old Arthur Fagg became the first man in history to score two double-centuries in a first-class match when he cracked 202 not out in two hours and 50 minutes against Essex in Colchester.
 He had already made a five-hour 244 on the first day, including a century before lunch.
-Less than 18 months earlier Fagg had returned early from the tour of Australia on a stretcher after contracting rheumatic fever, and subsequently had missed the entire 1937 summer.
+Less than 18 months earlier Fagg had returned early from the tour of Australia on a stretcher after contracting rheumatic fever, and subsequently missed the entire 1937 summer.
+Fagg remains one of only two players to achieve this rare feat - in February 2019, Sri Lanka's Nondescripts Cricket Club captain Angelo Perera became the second, making 201 and 231 in the same game against the Sinhalese Sports Club.

 An innings of spellbinding brilliance from Aravinda de Silva.
 Even though Kent were always behind the eight ball in the Benson & Hedges Cup final against Lancashire - they eventually lost by 35 runs - de Silva laced 112 off just 95 balls, including three sixes and 11 fours.
 It was a real I-was-there innings.
 He was the first man on a losing side to win the Gold Award in a B&H final, and the purity of his performance almost brought a tear to the eye.